ankwasa/generate-waterbalance-maps/README.md

-# generate-waterbalance-maps
+# Generate water balance maps

-Create annual water balance maps from a SWAT+ model output
+The script generates annual average maps of water balance variables for a SWAT+ output model

+## To install
+Works with python 3 and SWAT+ model output( output files in '.csv' format.

+## Versions
+Version 0.1.0 - July 2021

+## License
+This project is licensed under the MIT License.